ggkkdev/PaperWithProofs/README.md

 ## Project's description
-PapersWithProof is the [PapersWithCode](https://paperswithcode.com/) little brother.
+PapersWithProof is inspired by [PapersWithCode](https://paperswithcode.com/).
 PapersWithCode links the research papers to the code implementation in particular to improve the reproducibility of the lab experimentation.

 With PapersWithProof, we want to take a step further by guaranteeing that all the results listed in research papers are correct, i.e. have been computed honestly.
 We are therefore interested in the computational integrity of the researchers calculations to ensure reproducibility of the results but also their correctness.